ze-bang/exact_diagonalization_cpp/README.md

 # Exact Diagonalization C++

-A C++ library for exact diagonalization of quantum many-body systems with comprehensive symmetry analysis capabilities.
+A C++ library for exact diagonalization of spin systems with comprehensive symmetry analysis capabilities.
 This project provides efficient tools for studying quantum Hamiltonians with a focus on symmetry exploitation to reduce computational complexity.

 ## Key Features